palantus/sitecore/README.md

 ## Mods
 Take a look at the mod sample in mods folder.
 It is loaded by default, but can be disabled under System/Mods in the UI.
 For more advanced samples, check out `sitemod-files`, `sitemod-wiki`, `sitemod-lists` or `sitemod-passec` in my repositories.

+Installing, updating and uninstalling mods is possible in the GUI.

 ### Client files (js, css etc.)
 It is important to note that the www folder in a mod is exposed on the root of the site, meaning that the mod can overrule ANY public file from core, if it needs to.
 That is a great power, but consider using namespacing (subfolders) for mod files, to avoid accidental name clashes.